Step-by-Step Guide To Your First Woodworking Project

 Woodworker’s Insight: My First Bookshelf

-No first woodworking project goes totally perfectly—and that’s completely normal.
-Half the fun is learning what works (and what doesn’t).
+No first woodworking project goes perfectly—and that’s completely normal.
+Half the fun is figuring out what works (and what doesn’t).

 My first real build was a tall bookshelf I made back in Ogdensburg.
-I needed storage next to my desk, so I grabbed a couple pine 1×12s, cut them with a handsaw (not perfectly, but close enough), and nailed in eight shelves straight through the sides into the ends of the boards—no dados, no brackets, just nails.
-No back, no bracing, and definitely no plan.
-Then I slathered it in dark stain and called it done.
+I needed storage next to my desk, so I grabbed a couple of pine 1×12s, cut them with a handsaw (not perfectly, but close enough), and nailed in eight shelves straight through the sides.
+No dados, no brackets, no back, no bracing—and definitely no plan.
+Then I slathered it in dark stain and called it good.

-Over the years, the shelf moved with us, got cut in half to fit shorter ceilings, and eventually got a full makeover—braces, backs, and a better layout.
+Over the years, that shelf moved with us, got cut in half to fit shorter ceilings, and eventually received a full makeover—braces, backs, and a better layout.
 But 35+ years later, that rickety old shelf is still in use.
 It reminds me how far I’ve come, and that woodworking doesn’t have to be perfect to be useful.

 🛠️ No Tools?
 No Workshop?
 No Problem.